reald/uv-k5-firmware-custom/README.md

 * Quansheng UV-K1 / UV-K1(8) :heavy_check_mark:
   * Check this project: [Quansheng UV-K5 version 3 and UV-K1 firmware with ARDF support](https://github.com/reald/uv-k1-k5v3-firmware-custom/releases/) :white_check_mark:

-> [!TIP]
-> The gain attenuator of the hardware version 3 has less control range than V1 or V2 devices.
-When searching strong transmitters the strongest direction is not that easy to hear.
-> Use a (switchable) attenuator of aprox.
-30dB in the antenna cable to handle strong signals.
-Due to the low power transmitters used this is NOT relevant for draussenfuchs.

 NOT COMPATIBLE:
 * Quansheng TK-11 / TK-11(8) :x: